openharmony/docs/en/application-dev/ai/mindspore-guidelines-based-js.md

 ## How to Develop

-The development process consists of the following main steps:

-1. Prepare the required model.
-You can download the required model directly or obtain the model by using the model conversion tool.
-The required data is read from the `bin` file.

-   - If the downloaded model is in the `.ms` format, you can use it directly for inference.
-This document uses `mnet.caffemodel.ms` as an example.
-   - If the downloaded model uses a third-party framework, such as TensorFlow, TensorFlow Lite, Caffe, or ONNX, you can use the [model conversion tool](https://www.mindspore.cn/lite/docs/en/r2.0/use/downloads.html#1-8-1) to convert it to the `.ms` format.
+Assume that you have prepared a model in the **.ms** format.
+The key steps in model inference are model reading, model building, model inference, and memory release.
+The development procedure is described as follows:

-2. Create a context, and set parameters such as the number of runtime threads and device type.
+1. Create a context, and set parameters such as the number of runtime threads and device type.
-3. Load the model.
+2. Load the model.
 In this example, the model is read from the file.
-4. Load data.
+3. Load data.
 Before executing a model, you need to obtain the model input and then fill data in the input tensor.
-5. Perform inference and print the output.
-Call the **predict** API to perform model inference.
+4. Perform model inference by calling **predict**, and read the output.

 ```js
 @State inputName: string = 'mnet_caffemodel_nhwc.bin';
 @State T_model_predict: string = 'Test_MSLiteModel_predict'